-Over a weekend, in the middle of January, winter bared its teeth and bit us hard.
+Over the weekend, winter bared its teeth, and bit us hard.

 Cold enough to dig out the winter hat I bought in Russia and thought I’d never wear.